-On-demand self tests may be invoked by the Cryptographic Officer by invoking an executable, which is described in the Crypto Officer & User Manual.
+On-demand Self Tests may be invoked by running a function available to the Cryptographic Officer, as described in the Crypto Officer & User Manual.

 2.5.3 Continuous Self Tests

 The RNG performs continuous self-tests of all RNG generated data, examining the first 160 bits of each requested random generation for repetition.
 This ensures that the RNG is not stuck at any constant value.